Carolyn Whittico at A Cup of Cloudy

 The things you include should be relatable, but also unique.
 Say for instance your favorite hobby outside of art is gardening.
 A lot of people can probably relate to that or admire that trait.
 Maybe you make it unique by planting only edible plants in your garden.
 Or maybe you balance it out with your second trait, your insane stuffed animal collection.

 Your five personal brand traits should also be something you genuinely love enough to repeatedly show off or talk about.
 These traits need to be as consistent as the visual style in your artwork.
 They should show up in the form of social media posts, something you talk about in video, pictures, your messaging, and in your real life.
 If you find yourself going out to eat at dive diners and tiny breakfast holes by yourself all the time (like me!), that’s something you genuinely like and could easily work into your brand.
-If you like it but you never really participate in it (I love travel, but honestly I don’t travel out of state a lot) then don’t include it.
+If you like it but you never really participate in it (like travel, most people love it but don’t do it a lot) then don’t include it.
 You likely won’t have enough content to keep it consistent.

 WHAT NOT TO INCLUDE: